- What We Do

 A web application firewall creates a first line of defense for your website.
 This type of firewall inspects incoming traffic and weeds out suspicious or malicious requests.

 The programs you run may have security measures, but you want as many layers of protection as possible.
 Antivirus software prevents infections caused by malware from ruining your database or programs.
+You can also check an excellent article on Best Free Antivirus Software.

 Your admin directory is a gold mine of information that Hackers would love to get their hands on.
 Hackers can use scripts that scan the directories on your web server, looking for files and folders called “logins” or “admin”.
 So, don’t use names that will giveaway these important documents.